AlixRegnier/MatrixBundle/README.md

 ### kmindex (compression fork)

-For the very moment, the program needs that configuration file (for the size of blocks) is placed in root of index directory (at the same level than ``matrices`` directory).
+For the very moment, the program needs the configuration file (for the size of blocks) to be placed at root of index directory (at the same level than ``matrices`` directory).
+The file must have this name ``config.cfg``.

 ## Other stuff

-Useful link if you need to let docker accessing other directories:
+Useful link if you need to let Apptainer accessing other directories:
 <https://apptainer.org/docs/user/main/bind_paths_and_mounts.html>